Cancer (mythology): The myth according to the classics

-The crab Carcinos does not appear in all versions of the myth of the second labor of Heracles and, therefore, in those related texts, mainly about mythology or astronomy, that have come down to us; for example, in the famous poem around 275 BC by Aratus, Phenomena, (which describes the constellations and other celestial bodies, commenting for some of them on the associated myth) only the constellation of Cancer is mentioned to locate the Asses and the Manger:
+The crab Carcinus does not appear in all versions of the myth of the second labor of Heracles and, therefore, in those related texts, mainly about mythology or astronomy, that have come down to us; for example, in the famous poem around 275 BC by Aratus, Phenomena, (which describes the constellations and other celestial bodies, commenting for some of them on the associated myth) only the constellation of Cancer is mentioned to locate the Asses and the Manger:

 As noted above, this fact is often attributed to the theory that these bodies had a history of Greek origin prior to the association of the constellation with a crab, probably due to Mesopotamian influence, where the constellation appears with the name Al-lul, "crab" in Sumerian.

-The oldest reference to the myth is found in the Catasterismi (a work compiled around the first century B.C. in which the transformations of mythological characters into stars or constellations are narrated), erroneously attributed to Eratosthenes (third century B.C.):
+The oldest reference to the myth is found in the Catasterismi (a work compiled around the first century BC in which the transformations of mythological characters into stars or constellations are narrated), erroneously attributed to Eratosthenes (third century BC):

-Apart from the version of the text itself, the mention of the Heraclea of the 5th century B.C. poet Panyassis of Halicarnassus, of whom only a few fragments are preserved, stands out as a reference (the first of which there is evidence at present) to the version of the myth presented.
+Apart from the version of the text itself, the mention of the Heraclea of the 5th century BC poet Panyassis of Halicarnassus, of whom only a few fragments are preserved, stands out as a reference (the first of which there is evidence at present) to the version of the myth presented.

-In the dialogue Euthydemus, Plato refers in the 4th century B.C. to the myth in a dialogue between Socrates, Crito, Euthydemus and his brother Dionysodorus, Cleinias and Ctesippus; the text is a criticism of the sophists, who use fallacies (sophisms) for their reasoning:
+In the dialogue Euthydemus, Plato refers in the 4th century BC to the myth in a dialogue between Socrates, Crito, Euthydemus and his brother Dionysodorus, Cleinias and Ctesippus; the text is a criticism of the sophists, who use fallacies (sophisms) for their reasoning:

-By using the myth, the character of Socrates mocks the sophist brothers and their reasoning by comparing them to the monsters Hydra and Carcinos.
+By using the myth, the character of Socrates mocks the sophist brothers and their reasoning by comparing them to the monsters Hydra and Carcinus.

-In De Astronomica, a work on catasterisms traditionally attributed to Hyginus (1st century B.C.), the myth is also mentioned in its most widespread version:
+In De astronomia, a work on catasterisms traditionally attributed to Hyginus (1st century BC), the myth is also mentioned in its most widespread version:

 Given the assimilation of Greek mythology that took place in Ancient Rome and the fact that Hyginus was Latin, the characters in the text appear with their Roman names, Juno corresponding to Hera and Hercules to Heracles.

-In Bibliotheca, an exhaustive compilation of Greek mythology written around the 1st-2nd centuries A.D., erroneously attributed to Apollodorus of Athens, the creature is also mentioned:
+In Bibliotheca, an exhaustive compilation of Greek mythology written around the 1st–2nd centuries AD, erroneously attributed to Apollodorus of Athens, the creature is also mentioned:

-On the other hand, many other classical authors do not mention Carcinos in their texts in the myth of the Hydra, such as Hesiod in his Theogony, Pausanias in his Description of Greece, Diodorus Siculus in his Bibliotheca historica, or Euripides in his Herakles, which emphasizes the secondary character of the Crab with respect to the second labor of Heracles.
+On the other hand, many other classical authors do not mention Carcinus in their texts in the myth of the Hydra, such as Hesiod in his Theogony, Pausanias in his Description of Greece, Diodorus Siculus in his Bibliotheca historica, or Euripides in his Herakles, which emphasizes the secondary character of the Crab with respect to the second labor of Heracles.